|Jim Jorgensen on the Development of Soccer in the United States

 “It’s amazing when I sit down and I have a few teachers and then I have a few kids that are in college,” said Jorgensen.
 “They have lives.
 They have jobs.
 They are quite successful off of the soccer field.”

-With experience at the Division I and Division III levels through Manhattan College, SUNY New Paltz, and Army preceding his current position, Jorgensen has dealt with all types of players.
+With experience at the Division I and Division III levels through Manhattan College, SUNY New Paltz, and Army preceding his current position, Jorgensen has dealt with all types of soccer players.
 From young to old and from junior high school to post-graduate, Jorgensen said there are different ways to approach coaching each level.
 A lot of male coaches have trouble identifying the particular differences in coaching men and women, he said.

 “If you’ve coached men, the game is quicker, it’s faster, it’s stronger,” said Jorgensen.
 “On the men’s side you’re worried about a 60 yard service.
 On the women’s side, you’re not worried about a 60 yard service.
 Coaching-wise the difference is that you find with women, I think you can get really into tactics with them.
 With men, they are going to use other means to get this done.
 They are going to get more physical.”